lupyuen/lupyuen.github.io/src/dsi.md

 _How to send the Init Sequence to ST7703?_

-We'll send the above Command Bytes to ST7703 via a MIPI DSI Display Command: __DCS Long Write__.
+We'll send the above commands to ST7703 via a MIPI DSI Display Command: __DCS Long Write__.

 Which we'll explain next...